 - The jMRUI software is preferably installed on computers managed by the organising institution.

 - If the jMRUI software is installed on student personal computers, students will be instructed that they must apply for a license if they want to keep the software after the course ends, and that otherwise they must delete it from their personal computers.

 - The jMRUI software must be made freely available to the course attendees, and no fee can be charged to them for the distribution and/or the use of the software.
 Nevertheless, you can recoup the cost of the media: pendrive, cdrom, etc., used to distribute the software.

 - The European Union research project currently funding the development of the jMRUI software must be acknowledge in the course brochure and/or website (if any) and in the teaching materials, at least in the part devoted to the jMRUI software.
 For that purpose you can use the text below or a similar sentence:

 The current development of the jMRUI software is funded by TRANSACT – Transforming Magnetic Resonance Spectroscopy into a Clinical Tool (PITN-GA-2012-316679, http://www.transact-itn.eu), an EU-funded FP7-PEOPLE Marie Curie Initial Training Network running from 1st March 2013 till 28th February 2017.

 Last, although it is not a requirement, we would appreciate from you sending us a brief description of the course so that we can mention it on our TRANSACT project reports.
 Additionally, we may ask you for permission to publish a short post about the course on this jMRUI blog.

 © 2016, MRUI Consortium.
-All rights reserved by MRUI Consortium except for texts and images already copyrighted by third parties (e.g. journal publishers) and used here according to their licensing terms or under the fair use provision.
+All rights reserved by MRUI Consortium except for texts and images already copyrighted by third parties (e.g. journal publishers) and used here according to their licensing terms and/or under the fair use provision.